-Mediation, whether through Hello Divorce, with a trained mediation counselor or a divorce financial planner, can be a great option for resolving the issues pertaining to your divorce.
-At Hello Divorce, we recommend LFLG not only because they not only guide you through the negotiation process, we prepare your divorce judgment and all the mandatory documents that go with it.
+Whether through Levine Family Law Group, mediation with a trained counselor or a divorce financial planner, can be a great option for resolving the issues pertaining to your divorce.
+At Hello Divorce, we recommend LFLG not only because they not only guide you through the negotiation process, they prepare your divorce judgment and all the mandatory documents that go with it.
 Learn more about LFLG mediation created specifically for the Hello Divorce approach.

 Mediation works best for separating couples who share the common goals of reaching a resolution that feels fair, and saves time and money.
 Most important, both spouses must be able to act in good faith and be transparent with finances.
 If you have made up your mind that mediation is the best option for you, consider sharing the information below with your spouse in an attempt to get her or him to “see the light” and get past their reservations.

 Some of the feedback we’ve heard about why one spouse is hesitant about mediation include: it’s a waste of money/time (“we can do this on our own”); it’s too much time to be in the same room; “I can get a better result if I go in front of a judge” (usually a bluff); too far apart in positions; it’s too hard to coordinate schedules; or “I need financial support now and can’t wait to see if mediation works.”